ohmtech-rdi/eurorack-blocks/documentation/index.md

 ## Getting Started

 Are you new to Eurorack-blocks?
-Start here to learn on how to setup your environment and make your first module.
+Start here to get to know the environment and what it will bring to you.

 - **{doc}`/getting-started/before`**
 - **{doc}`/getting-started/what`**